 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f.
-Otherwise substantially degrade water quality? $\boxtimes$ Discussion: See answers IX a. - e.
-This proj quality. ject will result i in less than signi ficant impacts to water g.
+Otherwise substantially degrade water quality?
+Discussion: See answers IX $a e$.
+This projection quality. ect will result i n less than signi ficant impacts to water g.
 Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
-Discussion: There is no housing associated with this project nor is there any housing in the near vicinity downstream from the site.
-The 100 year flood hazard area is located adjacent to the Huer Huero Creek, and is within the Remainder Parcel, that is not proposed to be developed.
-Therefore, this project could not result in flood related impacts to housing. h.
-Place within a 100-year flood hazard area structures which would impede or redirect flood flows? $\boxtimes$ Discussion: See IX g. above i.
-Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? $\boxtimes$ Discussion: See IX h. above.
-Additionally, there are no lev vees or dams in the he City. j.
-Inundation by mudflow? $\boxtimes$ Discussion: In accordance with the Paso Ro or near the project site.
-Therefore, the project bles General Pl et could not rest lan, there is no n ult in mudflow ii udflow hazard undation impa s located on acts. k.
-Conflict with any Best Management Practices found within the City's Storm Water Management Plan? $\boxtimes$ Discussion: The project will implement the OPractices, and would therefore not conflict w City's Storm W ith these measu ater Managemen nt Plan - Best N lanagement
+Discussion: There is no housing associated vicinity downstream from the site.
+The 100 y Huero Creek, and is within the Remainder Pa project could not result in flood related impact ear flood hazar arcel, that is not d area is located adjacent to the Huer h.
+Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
+Discussion: See IX g. above i.
+Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?
+Discussion: See IX h. above.
+Additionally, t there are no lev ees or dams in the ne City. j.
+Inundation by mudflow? \boxtimes Discussion: In accordance with the Paso Robles General Plan, there is no mudflow hazards located on or near the project site.
+Therefore, the project could not result in mudflow inundation impacts. k.
+Conflict with any Best Management Practices found within the City's Storm Water Management Plan?
+Discussion: The project will implement the Oractices, and would therefore not conflict will be a conflict with the oracle of the conflict will be a conflict with the conflict will be a co • • nt Plan - Best M Ianagement

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 1.
-Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones? $\boxtimes$ a.
-Physically divide an established community?

-Discussion: The project will incorporate all feasible means to manage water runoff on the project site.
-There are no wetland or riparian areas in the near vicinity, and the project could not result in impacts to aquatic habitat.
-Therefore, the project will not result in significant impacts to these resources.

-X. LAND USE AND PLANNING: Would the project:

-Discussion: The project will continue a development pattern that has already been established with the Golden Hill Business Park that currently exists along Wisteria Lane, to the undeveloped 77 acre area portion of the site.
+Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones? \boxtimes Discussion: The project will incorporate all There are no wetland or riparian areas in the to aquatic habitat.
+Therefore, the project will near vicinity, an nd the project co uld not result i n impacts X. LAND USE AND PLANNING: Would the project: a.
+Physically divide an established community? \bowtie Discussion: The project will continue a development pattern that has already been established with the Golden Hill Business Park that currently exists along Wisteria Lane, to the undeveloped 77 acre area portion of the site.
 The site is surrounded on three sides by the Huer Huero Creek.
-The project will therefore not physically divide an established community.
+The project will therefore not physically divide an established community. b.

-$\square$

-$\boxtimes$

-b.
 Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Discussion: This is a proposal to subdivide three (3) exist ing parcels.
+(AP Ns 025-435-02 9, 030, and